Waking up is an endless losing what you think you know, like a wave of destruction that leaves nothing, but what is true. —Unmani

 Stage 7 — The End of the Search

 Finally, we come to a stop.
 We realize that all that we are, and all that we need, can be found right Now.
 The search to become something, to lose something, to find something and to accomplish something perish.
-We see through the illusion of looking for truth, joy, peace and love in any place outside of ourselves.
+We see through the illusion of looking for truth, joy, peace, and love in any place outside of ourselves.
 We see the Truth That We Are mirrored in all beings and all things.
 While the ego still exists, we become aware of the ego as simply a tool; not the Truth of Who We Are.
-Transcending duality and the grip of the ego, we develop unconditional love and acceptance for all things.
-This is the state of ultimate peace, freedom and what people refer to as “enlightenment,” yet those who experience this know that no possible label or mental construct can encapsulate such an experience.
+Transcending duality and the grip of the ego, we develop the capacity to give unconditional love and acceptance.
+This is the state of ultimate inner peace, freedom and what people refer to as “enlightenment,” yet those who experience this know that no possible label or mental construct can encapsulate such an experience.

 Ego death is a serious, purging, profound, and shattering experience.
 It is so deep and so beyond anything we have experienced in this life, that it changes your perception of existence in a single moment.